gvwilson/sensibleadventures/bookster/bookster.md

 The *Presumption* was the dock's only tenant that morning.
-She was smaller than Erileine had expected, with a single mast with a furled white sail and narrow benches on either side of a low-roofed central cabin only slightly larger than a double bed.
-If it hadn't been for her oversized ruddier, she wouldn't have attracted a second glance at the river dock in Gandan.
+She was smaller than Erileine had expected, with a single mast with a furled white sail, narrow benches on either side of a low-roofed central cabin only slightly larger than a double bed, and an oversized ruddier.
+If she had been floating in the water instead of bobbing up and down in thin air, she wouldn't have attracted a second glance at the great river dock in Gandan.

 Razi tossed his bag into the boat.
-As he stepped over the gunwale, Thomas said, "What about your apprentice?"
+As he stepped over the gunwale, the green glass bottle swinging on his hip, Thomas said, "What about your apprentice?"

 Razi froze.
 His face twitched.
 "I beg your pardon?"